 At some point, the whipped cream will go from light and fluffy to grainy to a soft butter with lots of liquid left in the bowl.
 That liquid is buttermilk and the solid is butter!
 If you’re trying to make butter, skip the powdered sugar and vanilla and add a pinch or two of salt.

 Whipped cream is delicious with berries!
 We often dip berries in freshly whipped cream for a simple, light treat after dinner.

 I’ve also been known to microwave a serving of peanut butter until it’s melted, toss in fresh raspberries and then dollop on some whipped cream.
 It’s so satisfying and so easy!

 Follow me on social for more recipe ideas & inspiration!

 - 1/2 teaspoon vanilla extract

 - Add the cold whipping cream to a medium mixing bowl and beat with an electric mixer until soft peaks form.

 - Add the sweetener and vanilla to the cream and beat well until soft and billowy.
 Do not overmix.

 This recipe is easily doubled or tripled.
-Cream doubles in volume, so 1 cup of cream will make 2 cups of heavy cream.
+Cream doubles in volume, so 1 cup of cream will make 2 cups of whipped cream.